One of the most common questions that SEOs are asked is, "how long does SEO take to show results?"

 It's impossible to give a figure that applies to all websites, and the best that an SEO can do is give a best-guess estimate based on analyzing a website's current performance and the proposed strategy.

-There's no getting away from the fact that SEO takes time.
+There's no getting away from the fact that it takes time to improve your SEO.
 Google (and other search engines) want to show the best result for any given search query, and it takes time to deserve to rank.
 You've got to earn top search visibility.

 The Factors That Determine How Long It Takes to See Success From SEO